Abbe Lowell

-Abbe David Lowell (born April 28, 1952) is an American defense attorney who has represented several high-profile defendants.
-Some of the well known political figures Lowell has represented are Bob Menendez, John Edwards, Jared Kushner, Ivanka Trump, Hunter Biden, Jim Wright, Dan Rostenkowski, Charles Keating, Joseph M. McDade, Joseph Bruno, Gary Condit, Jim Gibbons and Lisa Cook.
+Abbe David Lowell (born April 28, 1952) is an American defense attorney, who has represented several high-profile defendants.
+Some of the well known political figures Lowell has represented are Charles Keating, Joseph M. McDade, Joseph Bruno, Gary Condit, Jim Gibbons, Lisa Cook, Hunter Biden, Letitia James and Don Lemon.

 Early life and education

 Lowell was born in 1952.
 He graduated from Columbia University in 1974 and Columbia Law School in 1977.
 Lowell is Jewish.

 Career

 Lowell worked in the U.S. Department of Justice, including a stint as an assistant to Attorney General Benjamin Civiletti.
-He has been an adjunct professor of law at Georgetown Law Center and Columbia University.
+He has been an adjunct professor of law at Georgetown University Law Center and Columbia University.
 He was a partner at the firm of Winston & Strawn LLP.
 He has appeared in the media as a legal affairs expert.

 Lowell was chief minority counsel to U.S. House of Representatives Democratic members during the impeachment of Bill Clinton in the Lewinsky scandal.

 Lowell has defended political figures including John Edwards, Jim Wright, Dan Rostenkowski, Charles Keating, Gary Condit, former Nevada governor Jim Gibbons, former congressman Joseph McDade, lobbyist Jack Abramoff, and U.S. senator Bob Menendez.

 Lowell was part of the defense of Stephen Jin-Woo Kim, a State Department contractor who pleaded guilty to a felony count of disclosing classified American intelligence on North Korea.

 As of June 2017, Lowell has represented both Jared Kushner and Ivanka Trump in inquiries linked to Russia.

 Lowell represented Nickie Lum Davis, who pleaded guilty in August 2020 to illegally lobbying the Trump administration on behalf of international fugitive Jho Low.
 In 2017, Lowell was also involved in discussions about Low's legal and lobbying efforts, which were designed to end the Justice Department's probe of the embezzlement of around $4.5 billion from the Malaysian state fund 1MDB.

 In 2021, Lowell represented Michael Taylor, the American soldier accused of helping Carlos Ghosn escape from Japan.
 At the time, Taylor was fighting extradition to Japan.

-As of May, 2025, Lowell left Winston & Strawn and started a new law firm.
+As of May, 2025, Lowell left Winston & Strawn and started a new law firm Lowell & Associates.

 In August 2025, it was reported that Lowell was hired by Federal Reserve Board Governor Lisa Cook to defend her against being fired by President Donald Trump for alleged mortgage fraud.
 Cook argued that her firing is illegal.
+Lowell represented Letitia James against accusations of mortgage fraud.